imposters-handbook/videos/README.md

-# Code For The Imposter's Handbook Videos
+# Code For The Imposter's Handbook Videos, Seasons 1 and 2

-This is the code for the 16 video walkthroughs in the Imposter's Hanbook.
-If you want to follow along, you'll need to have Node installed (6+) and, optionally, Elixir if you want to do the functional programming stuff (which you should!).

-I do all of the samples within the Atom text editor using the Script Runner plugin, which is east to find and install.

-Have fun!
+This is the code for the "CS Basics" video series, otherwise known as "The Imposter Video Series".
+They started out as individual offerings but in late 2020 I combined them into a single video set [which you can see more of right here](https://bigmachine.io/productions/imposter-video).

+If you have any issues with the code or videos, feel free to leave an issue!